keffren/aws_cloud_resume_challenge/README.md

 ### 11. Tests

 It should also include some tests for the Python code (Lambda Functions).
 In [this tutorial](https://realpython.com/python-testing/), teach how to create a basic test, execute it, and find the bugs before your users do.

+### 12. Infrastructure as Code

+During the initial steps, as I commented earlier, I configured a Terraform environment to execute Infrastructure as Code (IaC).